-In large group settings, teachers and administrators will raise an open hand when they need the attention of the students.
+Across the school setting, teachers and administrators will raise an open hand when they need the attention of the students.
 The adult will orally begin a countdown: 5, 4, 3.
 Once they have reached this point, the countdown will continue silently: 2, 1.
 At this point, the expectation is for all students to be quiet.
-Individual teachers may use a different signal within their classroom as part of their classroom procedures.